 Some firms, including robo-advisors like Betterment or Wealthfront, will not allow partial transfers.
 Those platforms only allow full transfers.

-Myth 8: I’ll lose my dividends if I transfer my account
+Myth 8: You’ll lose your dividends if you transfer your account

-Myth 9: Transfers count toward your contribution limit
+Myth 9: Transfers count toward your retirement contribution limit